oonn22/All-Purpose-Discord-Bot/README.md

 - Twitch integration announces when ever your favourite streamer goes live
 - Can get weather for any location
 - ban and unban people from using commands
+- chat games with credit system
 - misc commands: can message bugs to the creator, roll dice, etc

 # To Come
 - play music from spotify playlist or youtube
-- chat games with credit systems
 - more

 # Requirements